Losses/gladest/markdown-it-gladest/README.md

 - Uses a native Rust addon for fast rendering.
 - Outputs math as embedded SVG (default) or PNG images.
 - Configurable PPI (Pixels Per Inch) for PNG output.
+- Customizable fonts for body text and mathematical formulas.
 - Easy integration with Markdown-it.
 - Includes basic error handling display for rendering issues.